apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-loader.md

 Taking the built-in example dataset as an example, we can use the following command to load the data.

-If you need to import your custom dataset, you just need to modify the paths for `-f` (data script) and `-s` (schema) configurations.
+If you need to import your custom dataset, you need to modify the paths for `-f` (data script) and `-s` (schema) configurations.

-"You can refer to [3.4.1 Parameter description](#341-parameter-description) for the rest of the parameters.
+You can refer to [3.4.1-Parameter description](#341-parameter-description) for the rest of the parameters.

 ```bash
 docker exec -it loader bin/hugegraph-loader.sh -g hugegraph -f example/file/struct.json -s example/file/schema.groovy -h server -p 8080